-In an animal experiment, administration of fenugreek seed extract to high-cholesterol-fed rats significantly lowered total cholesterol, triglycerides, and LDL while increasing HDL.
-Furthermore, the activity of substances in fenugreek lowered oxidative stress.
+In an animal experiment, the administration of fenugreek seed extract to high-cholesterol-fed rats significantly lowered total cholesterol, triglycerides, and LDL while increasing HDL.
+Furthermore, the activity of substances in fenugreek reduced oxidative stress.

 Flaxseeds are rich in dietary fiber, lignans, phenolic compounds, and a rich source of alpha-linolenic acid (ALA), an omega-3 fatty acid.
 Collectively, these compounds help prevent cholesterol from being deposited in arteries.
-In a study among individuals with high cholesterol and triglyceride levels, it was reported that flaxseed supplementation resulted in the improvement of blood pressure, lipid profile, and Body Mass Indes (BMI).
+In a study among individuals with high cholesterol and triglyceride levels, it was reported that flaxseed supplementation improved blood pressure, lipid profile, and Body Mass Indes (BMI).
 It also lowered LDL and increased HDL.

 If you have high cholesterol, then green tea would be one of the most beneficial drinks you could take.

-Green tea inhibits LDL oxidation, a characteristic feature in the hardening of cholesterol and fatty plaques in the arteries.
-Catechins found in green tea also decrease the absorption of cholesterol in the gut.
-Lastly, an analysis of 14 randomized controlled trials also had a common conclusion – green tea beverages or extracts result in a significant reduction in plasma cholesterol and LDL concentrations.
+Green tea inhibits LDL oxidation, a characteristic feature in hardening cholesterol and fatty plaques in the arteries.
+Catechins found in green tea also decrease cholesterol absorption in the gut.
+Lastly, an analysis of 14 randomized controlled trials also had a common conclusion: green tea beverages or extracts significantly reduce plasma cholesterol and LDL concentrations.